-2.1.7 Reliability, Order and Correctness
+2.1.7 Reliability, Correctness and Order

-NEW
+.
+NEW .

-The use cases addressed by the SAGA Message API cover both reliable and unreliable message transfers.
+The use cases addressed by the SAGA Message API cover a variety of reliable and unreliable message transfers.
 The level of reliability required for the message transfer can be specified by a flag on the creation of an endpoint instance.
-The reliability level is therefor constant for the duration of a connection, and for all connections on that endpoint.
+The reliability level is therefor constant for the lifetime of an endpoint, and for all connections on that endpoint.
 Two endpoints which communicate with each other MUST use the same reliability level - otherwise the connection setup with connect() will fail with an NoSuccess exception.
+The reliability level defaults to Reliable.